How Many Patents Are There: Everything You Need to Know

 - Digital communications was approximately 5 percent of total patent applications

 If you need help understanding how many patents there are, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts on the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.